This Christmas crumble takes 10 minutes to prepare and is under 300 calories per portion.

 The crumble topping contains broken up leftover Christmas pudding for a delicious festive twist on a British classic.
 There are only three steps in the method and seven ingredients.
 Serve with custard, cream or brandy butter if you want to keep with the Christmas foods.

 - 60g (2oz) butter

 - 1 large cooking apple

 - 2 ripe pears

 - 2tbsp demerara sugar

-Peel, core and thickly slice the apple and pears.
+- Peel, core and slice the apple and pears into thick strips.
 Put half the fruit in the dish.
-Add 1tbsp cranberry sauce, then add the rest of the fruit and sauce, along with 1tbsp of the sugar.
+Add 1tbsp cranberry sauce, then add the rest of the fruit and cranberry sauce, along with 1tbsp of the sugar.

-Spoon the topping over the fruit and sprinkle with the rest of the sugar.
-Put the dish on a baking sheet and bake for 40 mins.
-If not browned to your liking, turn up the heat to gas mark 6 or 200°C and bake for another 5-10 mins.
+- Spoon the topping over the fruit and sprinkle with the rest of the demerara sugar.
+Put the dish on a baking sheet and bake for 40 mins or until golden and crisp.
 Serve hot or cold with custard or cream.